Mobile-Telematics/TelematicsApp-iOS/README.md

 Using the example of the Telematics App, you can see how you can implement a page with trips, as well as use swiping with pagination and alternate loading.

-## Feed screen Driver Signature role
+## Feed | Type of Transport

-The Telematics SDK allows the user to change their role for any trip.
-Use this method below and passing the parameter of the user's role, you can go to the calculation of the user's rating, depending on each trip.
+The Telematics SDK allows users to change their role for any trip.
-Remember that to display the button for switching Driving Signature, you must set the value `showTrackSignatureCustomButton` in Configuration file.
+Remember that to display the button for switching Type of Transport, you must set the value `showTrackSignatureCustomButton` in Configuration file.

     [[RPEntry instance].api changeTrackOrigin:'USER_DRIVER_SIGNATURE_ROLE' forTrackToken:'SELECTED_TRACK_TOKEN' completion:^(id response, NSError *error) {
         dispatch_async(dispatch_get_main_queue(), ^{